westonstearns/courses-googlevis-weston/chapter1.md

               not_called_msg = "Do not forget to plot your new motion graph!")

 test_error()
-success_msg("Isnt't that beautiful!
+success_msg("Isn't that beautiful!
 Probably the best stats you've ever seen.
 Again, play around with the graph and get a good understanding of what it represents.
 Then head to the final question...")
 ```

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1,4